Start date: 2018

 End date: 2020

-Intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis (OC), is the most common liver condition that occurs during pregnancy.
+Intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis, is the most common liver condition that occurs during pregnancy.
 It affects around 1 in 140 pregnancies in the UK and can sometimes lead to problems for the baby, such as premature birth.

 ICP happens when chemicals made by the liver – bile acids – leak into a woman’s bloodstream.
-Women who itch in pregnancy are usually offered a blood test to see whether they have raised levels of bile acids in their blood, although results may initially come back as normal because itching often starts before elevated levels of bile acids can be detected.
-Itching during pregnancy occurs in around one in five women have itchy skin during pregnancy, and there is currently no way of finding out which of these women will go on to develop ICP.
+Women who itch in pregnancy are usually offered a blood test to see whether they have raised levels of bile acids in their blood.
+However, around one in five women have itchy skin during pregnancy, and there is currently no way to tell for certain whether these women will go on to develop ICP or not.

-We want to find a way of predicting early in pregnancy which women are most likely to develop ICP, so that treatment can start as soon as possible.
+We need to find a better way to predict early in pregnancy which women are most likely to develop ICP, so that treatment can start as soon as possible.

 Get our research updates

 Tommy’s funds research across the UK investigating the reasons for pregnancy complications and loss.
 We can keep you updated on our research news.
 If you're interested in being kept updated about our research and news from Tommy's, click here.

 We asked our lovely friend and supporter, Jennie Agg, what motherhood and Mother's Day means to her.
 In this piece, she speaks of her difficult past experiences of Mother's Day, how she has grappled with a sense of being in limbo, and the ultimate purity of her feeling of mother love.